 where $\int\mathcal{D}\mathbf{s}$ indicates a path integral. \\

 In this work, we utilized two variational inference algorithms (MGVI, geoVI) \citep{Knollmueller_2019_MGVI, Frank_2021_geoVI} as implemented in the \texttt{NIFTy} software package \citep{2013AandA...554A..26S, 2019ascl.soft03008A} to explore the posterior distribution of the Stokes images and calibration solutions.
-In the variatioanl inference method, the posterior distribution is approximated as a parametrized distribution by minimizing the Kullback-Leibler (KL) divergence as a cost function.
+In the variational inference method, the posterior distribution is approximated as a parameterized distribution by minimizing the Kullback-Leibler (KL) divergence as a cost function.
 The KL divergence measures the information gain between two probability distributions.

-These variational inference methods scale quasi-linearly in computational complexity with the problem size; therefore, they enable to solve high-dimensional calibration and imaging problems.
-Specifically, geoVI, an extension of the MGVI algorithm, can describe non-Gaussian posteriors by constructing a coordinate transformation between the latent space, in which the prior was Gaussian, but the posterior is not, to another latent space, in which the posterior becomes approximate Gaussian.
+These variational inference methods scale quasi-linearly in computational complexity with the problem size; therefore, they enable the solution of high-dimensional calibration and imaging problems.
+Specifically, geoVI, an extension of the MGVI algorithm, can describe non-Gaussian posteriors by constructing a coordinate transformation between the latent space, in which the prior was Gaussian, but the posterior is not, and another latent space, in which the posterior becomes approximate Gaussian.
 More details about MGVI and geoVI can be found in \citep{Knollmueller_2019_MGVI, Frank_2021_geoVI}.

 From the posterior samples, the posterior mean of the fractional linear polarization is

 We note that the posterior mean of the fractional linear polarization is not equal to $(\langle Q \rangle^{2} + \langle U \rangle^{2}) / \langle I \rangle ^{2}$, where $\langle I \rangle$, $\langle Q \rangle$, and $\langle U \rangle$ are the posterior mean Stokes images, because of the non-linear dependence of $P_{\text{frac}}$ on the Stokes parameters.